amacfie/mathtext/info_retrieval/README.md

 [Comby](https://comby.dev/docs/overview) supports LaTeX

-If structural search is slow we may want to do a two-step search as above, i.e. only using structural search to refine results returned by a fast but overly-inclusive search.
+If structural search is slow we may want to do a two-step search as above, i.e. using structural search to refine results returned by a fast but somewhat overly-inclusive search.